deltaDNA/unity-sdk/README.md

 #### Android Dependencies
 After importing the new DeltaDNA SDK package into your project make sure to remove the old *deltadna-sdk-notifications* AAR file from *Assets/DeltaDNA/Plugins/Android*.
 You also need to remove any *play-services* and *support* AAR and JAR libraries in that location as they will cause conflicts with the libraries downloaded by the Unity Jar Resolver.

-As with any SDK update you should update the Android SmartAds libraries from *DeltaDNA -> SmartAds -> Android -> Download Libraries*.
+As with any SDK update you should update the Android SmartAds libraries from *Assets -> Play Services Resolver -> Android Resolver -> Force Resolve*.

 #### Android Notifications
 We have added a UI for configuring push notifications on Android, which can be accessed from the menu of the Unity Editor under *DeltaDNA -> Notifications -> Android -> Configure*.
 You will need to fill in the Application and Sender IDs from the Firebase Console for your application if you'd like to use notifications or have been using them with a previous version of our SDK.